-- Only in extreme cases where the employee is not available or able to remove their personal lock will the Supervisor cut the lock. - The onsite YSU facilities supervisor must first try to contact the employee and have them remove the lock.
-If the employee has left campus, they must return to campus to remove their lock (if able).

-- If the supervisor is not able to verbally contact the employee, they must physically verify the employee is not working on the equipment/system. - Once the supervisor has attempted to contact the employee and also verified the employee is not working on the equipment, they must notify the Associate Vice President of Facilities and the EHS Director (or their designee).
+- Only in extreme cases where the employee is not available or able to remove their personal lock will the Supervisor cut the lock, after Appendix 2 form and it's procedures are completed.. - The onsite YSU facilities supervisor must first try to contact the employee and have them remove the lock.
+If the employee has left campus, they must return to campus to remove their lock (if able). - If the supervisor is not able to verbally contact the employee, they must physically verify the employee is not working on the equipment/system. - Once the supervisor has attempted to contact the employee and also verified the employee is not working on the equipment, they must notify the Associate Vice President of Facilities and the EHS Director (or their designee) and complete Appendix 2.
 The Supervisor will provide full details of the situation and request to cut the employees personal lock.
-Upon approval from the Associate Vice President of Facilities and the EHS Director, (or their designees), the onsite YSU facilities supervisor will cut the lock. - The supervisor must complete the Personal Lock Removal Form and have the employee immediately review and sign the form upon their return to campus.
-(Appendix 2) - The employee must bring the completed form to the EHS department and be issued a new personal lock.
+Upon approval from the Associate Vice President of Facilities and the EHS Director, (or their designees), the onsite YSU facilities supervisor will cut the lock.

+- The supervisor must complete Appendix 2, Personal Lock Removal Form, and have the employee immediately review and sign the form upon their return to campus. - The employee must bring the completed form to the EHS department and be issued a new personal lock.